xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 -ks : enable killswitch API
 -nomal : disable malicious attack control
 -norst : disable start-up device reset
+-repcon : enables current reporting in JS
 -ri Int : set log ri
 -rs Int64 : set log rs
 -st string : set start time, time specified as HH:MM

 **CHANGELOG TO v0.6.0:**

- - Added ANALYSISWINDOW configuration option that synchronise analysis and define "working hours" (need testing)
+ - Added ANALYSISWINDOW configuration option that synchronise analysis and define "working hours"
  - Added delay server start with command option 'st'
  - Added additional CRC check in start-up reset
- - Added possibility to declare maximum value for each space (to be done)
+ - Added possibility to declare maximum value for each space
- - Reporting on current samples is now to be enables by command line with -repcon (to be done)
+ - Reporting on current samples is now to be enables by command line with -repcon
  - Resolved minor bug that would skip the first minute in any time schedule provided in the configuration file
  - Removed CMODE 3
  - Improved averaging algorithm with edge cases of missing samples/averages near the analysis period end
- - Added support for ANALYSISWINDOW in JS (to be done)
+ - Added support for ANALYSISWINDOW in JS
- - Some cosmetic changes to the code
+ - Some cosmetic changes to the code and interface
  - Fixed bug preventing CLOSURE_ from working always
+ - Code cleaning (to be done)

 **CHANGELOG TO v0.5.1:**